ArthurSpirling/JustDoOLS/explainer/explainer.md

 So, for example, we might train an election predicting model on US presidential elections from the following post-war years: 1948, 1956, 1964, ... ,2012, 2020.
 That is, every second election.
 The machine will try to learn the relationship between all the variables we have at hand---the prevailing unemployment rate, the inflation rate of the election year, the Fed interest rate etc---and what happened in the election---say, ``did the Democrat win?".
 Then we see how well that model performs on our test set: the *X*s and *Y*s for 1952, 1960, 1968, ..., 2008, 2016.
 If we think it looks accurate enough, we plug in the *X*s for 2024, and see what it predicts.

+**tl;dr: machine learning is about prediction.
+We use it because it can think of an try all sorts of relationships between inputs and outcomes we would never have thought of**

+## 2. Supervised learning in Political Science